pfaivre/manchester-baby-sim/docs/original_ssem.md

   |           `--- Operation code
   `--------------- S: address passed to the instruction
 ```
-The rest of the space in the instruction is not used.
+The other bits are not used.